Connect with others who understand.

 The 4 Key Pathways in People With Pulmonary Arterial Hypertension

-There are currently four known pathways involved in PAH.
-In people with PAH, one of four key natural chemical levels may be out of balance in the body: activin, endothelin, nitric oxide, or prostacyclin.
-People with PAH typically have either too much activin or endothelin or not enough nitric oxide or prostacyclin.
+There are four pathways known to be involved in PAH.
+In people with PAH, one of four key natural chemicals may be out of balance in the body: activin, endothelin, nitric oxide, or prostacyclin.
+People with PAH usually have either too much activin or endothelin or not enough nitric oxide or prostacyclin.

 These chemical imbalances cause changes in the arteries of the lungs.
 These changes include: